 are either temperatures or heat flow rates.

-of this model, which is also
+The parameter surIde of this model, which is also

-propagated to the instance cfd
+propagated to the instance cfd, declares what

 type of boundary condition is used.

-are exchanged with the CFD block
+ports are exchanged with the CFD block

-through the instance intFlu
+through the instance intFlu.

 This interface is implemented in